Dallas Fuel: RUSH era: 2021–present

 In the 2021 offseason, the Fuel signed former Paris Eternal head coach Yun "RUSH" Hee-won as their new head coach.
 They overhauled their roster, adding former Shanghai Dragons tank player Lee "Fearless" Eui-seok and former Paris Eternal damage player Kim "SP9RK1E" Yeong-han, among others.
 The Fuel began their 2021 season on April 16, 2021, with a loss against in-state rivals Houston Outlaws.
 The Fuel advanced to the May Melee finals, the franchise's first-ever Overwatch League final.
 They defeated the Shanghai Dragons, 4–2, giving the franchise their first Overwatch League midseason tournament title.
 They reached the finals in the following tournament cycle, the June Joust, but they lost to the Dragons in the finals, 3–4.
 In the Summer Showdown, the third tournament cycle of the regular season, the Fuel advanced past the qualifiers and regional knockout, making their third consecutive tournament appearance of the season, but they were ultimately eliminated from the tournament after a loss to the Chengdu Hunters in the lower bracket finals.
-The Fuel did not reach the main tournament in final tournament cycle of the regular season, the Countdown Cup.
-The team finished the regular season at the top of the standings in the West region with 11 wins, 5 losses, 17 league points.
+The Fuel did not reach the main tournament in the final tournament cycle of the regular season, the Countdown Cup.
+The team finished the regular season at the top of the standings in the West region with 11 wins, 5 losses, and 17 league points.
 The finish gave them the second seed in the season playoffs, behind the top-seeded Shanghai Dragons.
 Head coach Yun "RUSH" Hee-won was named the league's coach of the year and damage player Kim "SP9RK1E" Yeong-han received the Dennis Hawelka Award.
-Additionally, Kim "SP9RK1E" Young-han, Lee "Fearless" Eui-seok, Choi "Hanbin" Han-been, and Joon "Fielder" Kwon awarded Role Star commendations.
+Additionally, Kim "SP9RK1E" Young-han, Lee "Fearless" Eui-seok, Choi "Hanbin" Han-been, and Joon "Fielder" Kwon were awarded Role Star commendations.
 With four players, the Fuel were tied with the Dragons for the most players receiving the award in the 2021 season.
 In the 2021 playoffs, Dallas reached the upper bracket finals before losing to the Dragons, 1–3.
 In the lower bracket finals, the Fuel lost to the Atlanta Reign, 1–3, ending their playoff run.